Fastazi/Fastazi/README.md

 ## References from the paper to this repository

-Throughout the paper, the † symbol is used to indicate when additional information can be found in this repository.
+Throughout the paper, footnotes indicate when additional information can be found in this repository.
 This list serves to guide a reader from certain parts of the paper to the relevant piece of data.

-* In the paper, the sequential version of Fastazi (`Fastazi-S`) is used primarily.
+2- In the paper, the sequential version of Fastazi (`Fastazi-S`) is used primarily.
   In this repository, results from the parallel version are found under the name `Fastazi-P`.

+5- The section *Experiment Subjects* details the subject versions used and discusses reasons why some versions were omitted.

-* In the paper, TTFF and APFD results are normalized according to the size of the full test suite, as a matter of fairness towards the approaches that select test cases.
+6- In the paper, TTFF and APFD results are normalized according to the size of the full test suite, as a matter of fairness towards the approaches that select test cases.
 In this repository, the normalized version of the metric is named `TTFF`, while `TTFF (abs)` refers to the non-normalized values.

-* This repository contains the instructions for preparing a Docker container identical to the one used for the experiments.
+9- This repository contains the instructions for preparing a Docker container identical to the one used for the experiments.

-* The `results` directory contains the full datasets used to generate the plots found in the paper.
+10- The `results` directory contains the full datasets used to generate the plots found in the paper.
-* The `results` directory also contains the full results of the statistical analysis, including the numerical values of the Vargha and Delaney measures.